LOS ANGELES -- The Philadelphia Phillies kept giving themselves chances to score Tuesday night, and Hunter Pence finally cashed one in.

 His two-out, two-run single in the eighth inning off Kenley Jansen gave the Phillies a 3-2 win over the Los Angeles Dodgers before 53,498 at Dodger Stadium.

-The Dodgers have lost four consecutive games and 19 of their last 25.
+Philadelphia has won four consecutive games, while the Dodgers have lost four straight and 19 of their last 25.

 Los Angeles took a 2-1 advantage into the eighth, but Ronald Belisario (3-1) walked Chase Utley and hit Ryan Howard and Carlos Ruiz to load the bases with two outs.
 Jansen was brought into the game to attempt a four-out save, but Pence made sure that didn't happen with a clean single to center field.
 It was Jansen's fifth blown save of the season.